miraai/Giveaway/docs/getting-started.md

 ## Installation

-!!! tip "Installation using Adroid"
+!!! tip "Installation using Android"

     Download the official [Giveaway][1] application for Android.
 To use Giveaway application to its full capacity, you need to register your account and sign in through the application.